Reconnect With Your Voice

 • Spend just 5 mins singing some warm ups so I know I’ve taken care of my voice that day.

-• Choose a song to sing, not warm up*, sing through it three times and call it a day.
+• Choose a song to sing, not warm up*, sing through it a couple of times and call it a day.

 What do you notice about all of these activities?
 They are all about singing for yourself, not anyone else.
 Not even your teacher!